echocardiograms

 For an exercise stress test, follow these steps:

-Your doctor will notify you whether you need to make any changes, such as ceasing medication, before the appointment.
-The stress echo takes typically 20 to 30 minutes, although this can vary depending on how long you exercise or how long the medicine takes to boost your heart rate.
+Before the appointment, your doctor will notify you whether you need to make any changes, such as ceasing medication.
+The stress echo typically takes 20 to 30 minutes, although this can vary depending on how long you exercise or how long the medicine takes to boost your heart rate.

 A three-dimensional (3-D) echocardiogram creates a 3-D image of your heart using transoesophageal or transthoracic echocardiography.
 This requires numerous photos from various perspectives.
 It is used to diagnose cardiac issues in children before heart valve surgery.